tooniez/restassured-maven-java/README.md

 ### Test Cases

-The `./src/test/java/TestLatlon.java` is a simple test script mainly used to explore openweather api and the shape of data it returns.
+The `./src/test/java/TestLatlon.java` is a simple test script used to explore openweather api and see the shape of data it returns.

 The `./src/test/java/TestAirQuality.java` contains flow where it:
-1. uses weatherEndpoint to get lat lon response is captured on each city
+1. Uses weatherEndpoint to get lat lon response for each city
-2. uses airPollutionEndpoint to get air quality (agi)
+2. Uses airPollutionEndpoint to get air quality (agi) using lat lon
-3. checks to see if the captured agi is greater or equal to the threshold we check for (2)
+3. Checks to see if the captured agi is greater or equal to the threshold we check for (2)

 ```shell
 [INFO] Running TestAirQuality